jsstrn/fewd/README.md

 ## About the instructional team

-### Jesstern Rays (instructor)

-Jesstern is a software developer at ThoughtWorks and a part-time instructor at General Assembly.
+**Jesstern Rays (instructor)** is a software developer at ThoughtWorks and a part-time instructor at General Assembly.
 He took the Web Development Immersive course at General Assembly and later served as a teaching assistant.
 He is also a co-organizer of SingpaoreJS and hosts talk.js, a monthly meet up for JavaScript enthusiasts.

-### Yishu See (teaching assistant)
+**Yishu See (teaching assistant)**